 Worry.
 Guilt.
 Self-doubt.

-Too often, I experience these negatives in my homeschool process.
+Too often, I experience these negatives as a homeschool mom.

-And I talk with other homeschool moms who struggle with the same stuff.
+And I talk with other homeschoolers who struggle with the same stuff.

 Personally, I put on a good act.
 Pretend that all is well and just roll with the punches.
 “Look at me!
 I’m smiling!
 I’m a fun homeschool mom!”

-But, if I am being completely honest, I struggle with maintaining trust in the homeschool process.
+But, if I’m being completely honest, I struggle with maintaining trust in the homeschool process.

-Homeschool mamas, we are fighting an uphill battle.
-One that is noble and worthwhile, for sure.
+Homeschool mamas, we’re fighting an uphill battle.
+One that’s noble and worthwhile, for sure.
 We have invaluable time with our kids as we witness precious moments of learning, inspiration, and creativity.
 Glimpses of our children growing and reaching their potentials.

 Yet, we have battles, don’t we?
 External expectations rain down upon our homeschool parade.
 Concerned family and friends pelt us with questions about our kids and their socialization, keeping up with peers, and academic progress.
 Public school mentality is omnipresent, permeating into even the smallest cracks of doubt.